rembold-data-engineering-master/HW01_FDE/Problem1.md

 Feel free to add your answers below each question!

 A) What name do you prefer to go by?
+How do you pronounce it?